-Most course materials are available on the Learning Management System website (currently Canvas, available at https://login.weill.cornell.edu/ds/canvas/), although other platforms may be used to communicate with students.
+Most course materials, including schedule of classes and activities, are available via Canvas, the Program's Learning Management System website (available at https://login.weill.cornell.edu/ds/canvas/), although other platforms may be used to communicate with students.
 Materials can be downloaded for viewing and annotation for personal use only.
-Hardcopies of some student handouts may be provided in class at the discretion of the lecturer.